 Instead, all that torque goes directly on your vehicle’s wheel studs.
-These wheel spacers are not safe for the simple reason that the manufacturer did not design the lug nuts to handle your vehicle’s entire weight — they manufactured the hub to handle that.
+This style of spacer are not safe for the simple reason that the manufacturer did not design the lug nuts to handle your vehicle’s entire weight — they manufactured the hub to handle that.

 To counter this, some wheel spacer manufacturers will make lug-centric, or “floating,” wheel spacers for vehicles with smaller axles.

 While small vehicles with smaller axles can sometimes handle the extra weight on the lugs, it’s just not worth the risk.